What is a doula?

 Why should I pay a high fee if I can get a student or volunteer doula?

-At Heritage Birth Services, we believe in investing in the education of our doulas—our doulas have trained and worked hard, taken additional courses, all the while striving to be the best support for our clients.
-Our fee ensures that we are compensated fairly for our time and energy so that you receive the highest quality of support with out sacrificing the wellbeing of our families.
+At Heritage Birth Services, we believe in investing in the education of our doulas—Kaitlyn has trained and worked hard, taken additional courses, all the while striving to be the best support for her clients.
+Her fee ensures that we are compensated fairly for her time and energy so that you receive the highest quality of support without sacrificing the wellbeing of her family.

 What if I just want to ask a doula questions for a hour or two?